kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

     Australian Register.
 The South Australian Government Gazette *(return showing deaths on board Emigrant ships 1849 to 5th June 1865)* has also been consulted.

-- German Emigration Records.
-The LDS Family History Library has the 1991 edition of the Germanic Emigrants Register (FHL fiche 6312192;
-    computer number 445448).
-The list consists of 10 microfiche and contains about 118,000 names.
-You can also write to: Germanic Emigrants Register, Postfach 10 08 22, 51608 Gummersbach, Germany.

 - [German Emigration Center / Deutsches Auswandererhaus](http://www.dah-bremerhaven.de/)